FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 A few things to notice:

-PLG has the lowest CAC because the product does most of the selling.
-The customer signs up, uses the product, and converts — no sales call required.
+PLG has the lowest average CAC because the product does most of the selling.
+The customer signs up, uses the product, and converts, no sales call required.
 But PLG only works when the product is simple enough to evaluate without help and priced low enough that the purchase doesn’t need approval.
 OpenView’s 2024 benchmarks show median PLG companies spending less than 30% of revenue on sales and marketing, compared to 50–70% for sales-led companies at the same stage.

 Average CAC by acquisition channel

 Not all customers cost the same to acquire.
-Channel-level CAC tells you where your marketing budget is actually working.
+Channel-level average CAC tells you where your marketing budget is actually working.

 ChannelTypical CAC RangeTime to ResultsNotes